Self Defense with disabilities.

-We’re all disabled in some way.
+We all have disabilities in some way.
 There are somethings we can do very well and other things, well…not so much.
 That’s just the way we’re put together and your abilities change from day to day, week to week.

 We’re not the same person we were yesterday.

-The one thing that never changes in life is change.
+The one thing that never changes is change.
 We get old, sick, injured, overweight and in some other way impaired.
 Hey, stuff just wears out!

-The problem is if we’re not consistently training, in our minds, we’re still the person we remember in our prime, not the person we are now.
+The problem is if you’re not consistently training, in your mind, you’re still the person you remember in our prime, not the person you are now.

-You can enjoy that disillusion until you actually try to do the things we did before.
+You can enjoy that disillusion until you actually try to do the things you did before.
 If anyone has kids, teaches or coaches…you know.
 Eventually the worm turns for us all.

-Then we’re quickly reminded (usually accompanied by a fist full of Advil) that we’re not that person and we must have the courage to accept our state of physical and mental readiness and adapt other assets to accomplish the same goal.
+Then you’re reminded (usually accompanied by a fist full of Advil) that you’re not that person anymore and you must find the courage to accept your state of physical and mental readiness and adapt.

 While I’m not the same person I was in my 20’s and 30’s, I’m a lot smarter than that knucklehead.
 So I find my “self defense work arounds” to accomplish the same job.